 The proposed project is on the site of an existing shopping center and site is entirely within the 2000-foot Chattahoochee River Corridor and is subject to the requirements of the Metropolitan River Protection Act (Georgia Code 12-5-440 et seq.) and the Chattahoochee Corridor Plan.
 All land-disturbing activity within the Corridor is subject to review for consistency with the standards of the Corridor Plan.
 These standards include limits on land disturbance and impervious surface which are based on land conditions.
 A proposal must meet all applicable standards in order to be consistent with the Plan.
 The property was originally submitted for review in 1979 for the construction of the existing shopping center.
 The review (ARC Metro River Review Number RC-79-01CC) was found to be consistent with the all applicable Plan standards and requirements.
 A new review will not be required if the proposed project is built within the amounts and percentages of land disturbance and impervious surface approved in the 1979 review.
 A new review will be needed if land disturbance or impervious surface increases.
+ARC staff is working with the County and the applicant's designer to determine the status of the proposed project.
 The footprint may need to be changed to stay within the approved numbers, but this would not necessarily mean a change in total square footage or in project access.